SethPost/Names-and-Phone-Numbers-API-Demo/README.txt

-SETH POST - OCLC INTERVIEW API PROJECT
+SETH POST - USERS AND PHONE NUMBERS API DEMO

 *Overview*
 This API can be used to search through a database of 202 users.